stackitcloud/stackit-cli/docs/stackit_ske_cluster_generate-payload.md

       --async                  If set, runs the command asynchronously -o, --output-format string   Output format, one of ["json" "pretty"] -p, --project-id string      Project ID
+      --verbosity string       Verbosity of the CLI, one of ["debug" "info" "warning" "error"] (default "info")
 ```

 ### SEE ALSO